puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 `paths` | Array     | Any number of file paths.
 This acts like a sub-hierarchy: if multiple files exist, Hiera searches all of them, in the order in which they're written.
 `glob`  | String    | One shell-like glob pattern, which might match any number of files.
 If multiple files are found, Hiera searches all of them in alphanumerical order.
 `globs` | Array     | Any number of shell-like glob patterns.
 If multiple files are found, Hiera searches all of them in alphanumerical order (ignoring the order of the globs).
+`mapped_paths` | Array or Hash     | A fact that is a collection (array or hash) of values.
+Hiera expands these values to produce an array of paths.

 **Explicit file extensions are required** --- use something like `common.yaml`, not just `common`.
 (This is a change from prior versions of hiera.yaml, which magically guessed file extensions.)